pavan98765/Detection_Models/README.md

 ## Using the Deployed Models

 We have deployed our models to make them easily accessible for inference.
-Follow the links below for detailed instructions on how to use each model:
+Follow the links below and test the model out by just uploading an image:

 - [Face Mask Detector](https://universe.roboflow.com/wce-cmtzh/face_mask_detector-fhj36/model/3) - Link to deployed model!
 - [Fire Detector](https://universe.roboflow.com/vision-zz6rk/fire_detector-g4lir/model/2) - Link to deployed model!